jmlivingston/snowpack-react-doc-gen/README.md

 - Node 12.4+ is required to run any .mjs files which allow ES modules.
 These can be easily refactored as CommonJS.
 (Only needed for docs generation.)
 - The instructions assume you have already created an app with create-react-app.
 You can do this easily, by running `npx create-react-app my-app`.
 - The docs components all use CSS modules to isolate styles from components they are rendering.
-- This project is purposely very simple examples and should only be used as a starting point.
+- This project is purposely simple and doesn't include unit tests or type check.
+It should only be used as a starting point.

 > Troubleshooting: If you have any snowpack cache errors, you may try adding `--reload` to the end of the snowpack script in package.json.